latest nhpb_banner 1__compressed2

 • Emergency Financial Aid to the Elderly, Disabled, and Children can help with cash aid, food stamps, SSI, and other benefits.
 Call EAEDC at 1-877-382-2363.

-SSDI is a federal government funded insurance program that gives monthly cash benefits to the disabled who can’t work for a period of time.
+SSDI from social security is a federal government funded insurance program that gives monthly cash benefits to the disabled who can’t work for a period of time.
 The state also offers funds for paying heating bills from LIHEAP, or low income energy assistance.
 Free or low cost medical and dental care is offered as part of Medicaid, and Human Services will also have information on local community clinics.
 Other assistance includes free food from SNAP vouchers, housing and rent assistance, transportation, and child care vouchers for the disabled.
 Other aid is available too.

-When applying for SSI or SSDI disability in Massachusetts, many applicants need short term financial help for their bills.
+• When applying for SSI or SSDI disability in Massachusetts, many applicants need short term financial help for their bills.
 As they may have a shortfall of cash/income during the extended application process.
 This is when a loan may be used.
 Find loans for the disabled while waiting on benefits.

-Additional help for the disabled in Massachusetts
+Additional government benefits for the disabled in Massachusetts

-Job placement is from the Massachusetts Rehabilitation Commission (MRC).
+Job placement for the disabled is from the Massachusetts Rehabilitation Commission (MRC).
 The agency helps people with disabilities live independently and find employment.
 The MRC assists Massachusetts residents age 18 and older.
 The MRC agency runs the Vocational Rehabilitation program (VR), Disability Determination Services (DDS), and something known as Community Services.
 Staff also assist with helping people apply for public benefit programs, transportation, housing, rent assistance and address consumer issues.

-Another program available is the Independent Living Centers, which coordinate personal care management, advocacy, and offer clients independent living skills training.
+• Another program available is the Independent Living Centers, which coordinate personal care management, advocacy, and offer clients independent living skills training.
 Or explore the Home Care Assistance Program for disabled adults under age 60 which provides them help with homemaking tasks.

-Massachusetts Rehabilitation Commission also runs the Assistive Technology Program.
+• Massachusetts Rehabilitation Commission also runs the Assistive Technology Program.
 This provides and installs assistive devices and provides training for users.
 Representatives from MassMATCH can help people use this equipment.
 This can also be used as the individual seeks employment and retains their job too.
 Call 1-800-245-6543 to reach MRC.

-Some of what is available for the blind includes Vocational Rehabilitation, such as the creation of individual plans for employment, restorative and training services, adaptive housing, and job placement.
+• Some of what is available for the blind includes Vocational Rehabilitation, such as the creation of individual plans for employment, restorative and training services, adaptive housing, and job placement.
 Technology and tools such as assistive devices, mobility instruction, and peer support groups.
 There is also orientation and mobility instruction, including guide dogs, provided by the Commission for the Blind.

 Government assistance (and charities) can help the disabled in Massachusetts get hearing aid or assistive equipment.
 In general, the applicant needs to be low to moderate income and their health insurance can’t pay for it.
 There is help for children, seniors, and disabled of all ages.
 Find free hearing aids near you.